readium/readium-lcp-server/README.md

 lcpencrypt can:
 * Take an unprotected publication as input and generates an encrypted file as output
 * Optionally, store the encrypted file into a file system or S3 bucket
-* Notifie the License server of the generation of the encrypted file
+* Notify the License server of the generation of the encrypted file

 ## [lcpserver]